-There’s over 400 varieties, but almost all are extremely healthy.
+As of 2015, there’s over 400 varieties, and almost all are extremely healthy.
 The sweet potato was the first food early English settlers in the US ate en masse, as they discovered native Incan races cultivating them and quickly followed suit.
 Sweet potatoes alone kept many American communities from starving and fizzling out.

-There’s one power of sweet potatoes might be of interest to you…
+There’s one power of sweet potatoes that might be of interest to you…

 …and that’s their strong power to clear your acne.